18th Century Environmental Living

 For more information, an application, availability dates or other questions about the program, contact firstname.lastname@example.org.

 If you are interested in an overnight program but are not part of a group, we offer the Colonial Living Experience program for individuals and families.

 - Consumables (toilet paper, fire wood, food, straw, craft supplies, lime, and more; a complete list is provided at the training)

 - Pavilion shelter, storage building, root cellar, cookfire pits, potable water

 - Cooking utensils, eating utensils, some tools (draw knife, saw, wooden mallets, chisels, shovels, rakes)

-- Wool blankets, cotton tents and support poles
+- Wool blankets, canvas tents and support poles

 - Plenty of woods in which to dig a latrine